 The conversation around corporate sustainability has changed from a question of if to when.
-With the world setting a target to limit temperature rise to 1.5 degrees Celsius by 2030, industries across the globe are examining what role they play in achieving this important outcome.
+With many of the world's governments setting a target to limit temperature rise to 1.5 degrees Celsius by 2030, industries are examining what role they play in achieving this important outcome.

 Corporations now seek to become leaders in reducing their carbon footprint.
 Aside from the clear climate benefit, this move makes great business sense.
 Public opinion is in favor of sustainable practices, and it shows in consumer spending habits.
 A recent survey found that 66% of global respondents (and 75% of millennials) say that brand sustainability practices influence their purchasing decisions.